TheDevPath/scrypto-examples-ep2/README.md

 Bucket and Vault will look ordinary enough if you've worked in other languages with a type system and we will look at how to see what these custom types and others that are provided in scypto give us.

-But what's with the :: well in rust this is a way to interact with namespaces and ResourceBuilder is a namespace we can acces in the Scrypto library we get from the Scrypto Cargo package.
+But what's with the :: well in rust this is a way to interact with namespaces and ResourceBuilder is a public struct we can access from the Scrypto Crate namespace. ie if you were to write it all the way out it would look like `scrypto::resource::ResourceBuilder`

-notice in this line `let my_bucket: Bucket = ResourceBuilder::new_fungible()` there is already a type of Bucket being infered then the :: allows us to access the ResourceBuilder namespace and call the new_fungible() function.
+Notice in this line `let my_bucket: Bucket = ResourceBuilder::new_fungible()` there is a type of Bucket being infered then the :: allows us to access the ResourceBuilder struct and call the new_fungible() function.

 And then there's this `-> ComponentAddress` in the instantiation function the arrow indicates the return type of our instantiate function which is a custom type of ComponentAddress

-Ok so let's take a stroll through the process I used to find these answers.
+Ok so let's take a stroll through the process I use to find these answers.
 I'll show you how to figure out what things are in the example blueprints and how you can go about beginning to compose your own custom blueprint logic.

+### Step 2.
+Utilize Example Blueprints

+The reason I set this project up using the examples reposityory rather than just generating a new project with the Scrypto CLI tool is so that we can learn the first phase of utilizing new tech.

+:jigsaw: **Following patterns** can help you produce demonstratable results faster, build confidence and ultimately lead to the greater understanding needed to compose your own logic from scratch with a lot less headache.

+### Step 3.
+Compose Your Own Blueprints

+This is where coding gets really fun, once you get comfortable composing your own logic you get to be creative and launch :rocket: those amazing ideas you come up with!

 > ### Useful Docs Links
 >